Lola-Osif/TechVerse_E-Commerce_Analysis/README.md

 ### Global reach
 - North America leads regional sales performance, generating $14.5 million in revenue and 56,000 orders which represents 52% of total sales and order volume respectively.
-- Gaming monitors, MacBooks, and Apple Headphones collectively drive over 75% of sales across all regions.
 - The gaming monitor,Macbook laptops and Apple headphones  account for at least 75 % of sales across all regions.
 However, Apple headphones outperform MacBooks in EMEA and North America, deviating from the overall global product ranking.
 -APAC has shown the most significant growth in customer spend.
 The average customer spend rose from the lowest ($212) among all regions in 2019 to the highest($317) from 2020 onwards, consistently exceeding the global average through 2022.
 This trend is driven by increased laptop purchases and improved operational efficiences
   - In 2020, APAC saw a five fold increase in purchases of Macbook laptops and 3.6times in Thinkpad laptops products which drove the spike in total sales and AOV.
-  - Operational improvements supported this growth as APAC had the largest shifts in logistics metrics across all regions, reducing its average shipping time from 3 days in 2019 to under 2 days in 2022, while delivery times improved from over 8 days to 7.5 days.
+  - Operational improvements supported this growth as APAC had the largest gains in logistics metrics across all regions, cutting its average shipping time from 3 days in 2019 to under 2 days in 2022, while delivery times improved from over 8 days to 7.5 days.
+These results underscore the region’s agility and rebound from COVID-19 constraints.

 ## Loyalty Program
+To assess the impact of Elist's loyalty program, non-loyalty and loyalty members where compared across sales, AOV and the number of repeated purchases.
+- Sales: Non-loyalty members generated more sales revenue from 2019 to 2020 reaching a peak of 788K in September 2020, followed by a steep decline in 2021 & 2022.
+Loyalty customers outperformed non-loyalty customers in 2021 ans 2022.
+Loyalty sales share has risen from 11% to 41% across the four years, indicating stronger retention compared to non-loyalty customers.
+- AOV: Loyal customers spend increased by 93% in 2019  and  remained fairly consistent ($200-$250) despite fluctuations in sales in 2021 and 2022.
+Contrastly, non-loyalty members show a volume driven trend with spikes corresponding to sales.

+- Repeated purchases:

 ## Refund Rates